yanx27/JS3C-Net/README.md

 │   │  ├── ... ...

 ```
-* Note that the data for official SemanticKITTI SSC benchmark only contains 1/5 of the whole sequence.
+* Note that the data for official SemanticKITTI SSC benchmark only contains 1/5 of the whole sequence and they provide all extracted SSC data for the training set [here](http://semantic-kitti.org/assets/data_odometry_voxels_all.zip).

 ### SemanticKITTI
 #### Training